harshnahta/react-slider/README.md

 1. Open the [Live Example](https://codesandbox.io/s/react-image-slider-js-mk6dq8) on CodeSandbox.
 2. Explore the implemented React components and code in the **src** directory.
-3. Observe how the lightbox functionality is integrated and how the `imageBackgroundColor` option is used.
+3. Observe how the slider functionality is integrated and how the `imageBackgroundColor` option is used.
-4. Make changes and experiment with the code to see how it affects the lightbox behavior and appearance.
+4. Make changes and experiment with the code to see how it affects the slider behavior and appearance.
 5. Feel free to modify and adapt the example to your own projects.

 # [react-slider-image-js] - Latest Update